Advanced Computer Architecture Big Picture Summary 6

 An early example was the MPP (Massively Parallel Processor) that NASA helped develop to process satellite images at high data rates, which involved small repetitive operations on massive pixel data.
 Workloads were heavy on processing data with high regularity and plenty of chance for parallelism.

-The architecture is a good fit for workloads consisting of numerous relatively independent small calculations like in the MPP.
-These repetitive computations lend themselves to SIMD, which was the case for the MPP and later the MasPar and early CM series from Connection Machines.
+The architecture is a good fit for workloads consisting of numerous relatively independent small calculations, like in the MPP.
+These repetitive computations lend themselves to some form of SIMD, which was the case for the MPP and later the MasPar and early CM series from Connection Machines.
 It was presumably the original reason for using this architecture class to accelerate graphics.

 Graphics workloads process numerous operations on basic geometric shapes with plenty of room for parallelism.
 Operations are data-intensive and need much smaller but more responsive processing than possible on a conventional CPU.
 They require less control.
 As a result, a graphics processor may pack many more processing elements in a standard package as long as it can keep the instruction fetch-decode and control overheads low.

 The modern GPU is a collection of SIMD-like arrays of PEs on a chip with shared memory.
-Each one of the arrays is a mini multiprocessor that holds a block of connected PEs.
+Each one of the arrays is a mini (tightly coupled in classic terms) multiprocessor that holds a block of connected PEs.
 This architecture results in a scalable array.
 It also allows for multilevel cache support, with L2 shared by multiprocessor units and L1 shared by a block of PEs.
 A modern GPU is characterized by how it handles data parallelism.
-It manages threads in a heavily threaded workload en masse, unlike the threads of a traditional OS.
+It manages threads in a heavily threaded workload en masse (collectively in bulk), unlike the individually managed threads of a traditional OS.
 Specialized hardware in the GPU drives and synchronizes blocks of threads to flow massive amounts of data through the PEs.
 This processing style is called SIMT (single instruction multiple threads).

 Hover 🔍︎

 Processing elements (PE), organized in one vs. a 2-level array.
-In the scalable setup, more PEs may be added by adding multiprocessor (MP) blocks or expanding the number of PEs in an MP block (or both).
+In the scalable setup, the number of PEs may increase by adding multiprocessor blocks (for 40 PE), expanding the number of PEs in a block to 12 to get 48 PE, or both (for 60 PE).
 Interconnections scale up well with less effort.

-It is perhaps worth noting that the coordinated execution of graphics primitives involving lots of data and fewer low-overhead instructions may be reminiscent of classic vector processors.
+It is, perhaps, worth noting that the data-intensive coordinated execution of graphics primitives may be reminiscent of classic vector processors.
 That is not the case with a modern GPU, however.
 Vector machines used one opcode to pipeline a sequence of data items through a single processing element, typically at the time, an ALU.
 A basic scenario would not have needed redundant functional units.
 The key idea is that the data items line up in special vector registers to pipeline quickly without data hazard stalls (except possibly for the first one).
-Compared to scalar, both vector and SIMD dramatically reduce the number of instructions.
-The difference is that SIMD reduces static instruction counts while vector reduces the dynamic instruction bandwidth (i.e., the runtime number of fetch-decodes).
+Therefore, the number of operands that fit in the vector register determines the number of times to perform the operation specified by an opcode.
+Compared to scalar, both vector and SIMD reduce the instruction counts.
+The main difference is that a vector processor can dramatically cut down the dynamic instruction bandwidth (i.e., the runtime number of fetch decodes, depending on the depth of the vector registers.
+In that respect, a GPU is similar to vectorization.

 The GPU

-The GPU originated in unimpressive fixed-function static graphics pipelines.
+The GPU originated in graphics accelerators with unimpressive static (fixed function) graphics pipelines to speed up some functions.
 It stepped up through a series of designs rather quickly, from having some programmable stages to fully programmable.
 The main driving force, oddly, was the demand for better quality gaming.
 Its major processing elements (PE) grew from a fixed pixel shading function to a programmable universal shader for all graphical elements.
 Programming support was still limited to graphics APIs.
 A look into the beginnings of the modern GPU can help reveal its distinctive architectural features.

 The Modern GPU: Beginnings

 In 2006, Nvidia was the first to ship a fully programmable unified pipeline in the GeForce 8800.
 The physical stages from the old static pipeline mapped logically to a new, dynamic one based on all-purpose PEs.
-It was also the first to have standard interfaces for general-purpose programming based on the C language and later C++, with support for parallel programming via a proprietary model or OpenCL.
+It was also the first to have standard interfaces for general-purpose programming based on the C language and later C++, with support for parallel programming via a proprietary model (CUDA) or OpenCL.
 Previously, programmers had to go through the awkward step of making their tasks look like graphics operations.
-It did not include a cache (the microarchitectural, i.e., not visible to programmers, detail that buffers memory requests).
+It did not include a cache (the microarchitectural detail, invisible to programmers, that buffers memory requests).
 The next big iteration in 2009 (Fermi) would get it.
 This milestone microarchitecture (code-named Tesla G80) became a foundation for what came after.

-Latter PEs would get general integer and floating-point ALUs.
-They gradually turned to better general-purpose calculation engines called streaming or stream (i.e., optimized for fast SIMD-like data flow) processors.
-In contrast, a conventional CPU relies on complex instruction control flow and large caches to increase its bandwidth [see the linked Nvidia white paper].
+Later, PEs would get general integer and floating-point ALUs.
+They gradually turned to better general-purpose calculation engines called streaming or stream (i.e., optimized for fast vector-like data flow) processors.
+In contrast, a conventional CPU relies on complex instruction control flow and large caches to increase the bandwidth [see the linked Nvidia white paper].

 Hover 🔍︎

 Stream processing compared to other execution models (simplified to show the difference).
-It works by moving data latency-free through execution units.
+It works by moving data through execution units via parallel threads composed of instruction blocks.
+Parallelism occurs at the thread level (TLP), not at the data level (DLP) like SIMD and vector (controlled directly by instructions in both cases).
 The data vector size, fixed in classic vector and SIMD, is programmable in GPU-based stream processing.

 AMD, the other major GPU company, followed by a comparable architecture in 2007 (Radeon HD 2000 series), increasing the number of PEs from 160 in the G80 to 320 at the top of the line.
 (Note AMD counts its 5-instruction-wide superscalar ALU as 5 PE to get a higher PE count.)
 Support for general-purpose programming in the AMD devices was lagging at the time.